Financial Aid Eligibility Requirements for MD Candidates

 Harvard Medical School does not discriminate on the basis of race, gender, color, national or ethnic origin, religion, age, sex, sexual orientation, veteran status, or physical handicap when administering financial assistance to students.
 In evaluating applicants for admission, the Committee on Admission selects candidates without regard to the candidate’s ability to pay for medical school.

 In order to receive funds from federal loan programs, a student must be enrolled at least half time.
-Virtually all HMS MD students are registered as full-time degree candidates; master’s candidates may or may not be enrolled full time.
-Should a student’s enrollment drop to less than full time (a rare occurrence in the MD program), s/he must notify the Financial Aid Office as soon as possible so that any necessary revisions can be made to the financial aid award.
+Virtually all HMS MD students are registered as full-time degree candidates.
+Should a student’s enrollment drop to less than full time (a rare occurrence in the MD program), the student must notify the Financial Aid Office as soon as possible so that any necessary revisions can be made to the financial aid award.
 Federal regulations mandate that when changes to enrollment status necessitate adjustments to federal loans, the adjustments must be made within forty-five days of the date of the status change.
 It is essential that whenever possible the Financial Aid Office be notified of enrollment status changes before they go into effect.

 Federal regulations require that federal aid recipients make satisfactory progress in their degree programs.
-The conditions for satisfactory progress to the MD degree are detailed in Section 2.19 of the HMS MD Student Handbook or Section 2.17 of the Master’s Student Handbook.
+The conditions for satisfactory progress to the MD degree are detailed in Section 2.19 of the HMS MD Student Handbook.
 If at any time a student feels that his/her financial aid may be in jeopardy because of this requirement, s/he is urged to seek the advice of a Financial Aid Officer before aid has to be withdrawn.
 The financial aid staff will work to identify a substitute financial arrangement whenever possible.
 Once the student resumes making satisfactory academic progress, s/he is again eligible for federal financial aid.

 A student’s citizenship status must fall into one of the following categories to receive federal student aid from the US government: